 Organizations with an overweight of men need more women to ensure a more nuanced perspective on everything from market analysis to finance, ethics, consumer behavior, culture, sales, and leadership.
 In the same way, companies that mainly employ women will benefit from the appointment of more men.
-We need equality of all genders to ensure the best combination of skills and traits - as well as a healthy mix of opinions from people with different lifeworlds.
+We need equality of all genders to ensure the best combination of skills and traits.

 Female leadership during the pandemic

-From early on in the pandemic, the gender of political leaders have been discussed in the media.
-According to numerous articles (see, e.g., NY Times, The Guardian, and Forbes), the success of female leaders' handling of the pandemic has been associated with their gender.
-These articles have highlighted traits that historically have been associated with the feminine as the source of success; Collectivism, community, trust, and compassion.
+From early on in the pandemic, the gender of political leaders has been discussed in the media.
+According to numerous articles (see, e.g., NY Times, The Guardian, and Forbes), the success of female leaders' handling of the pandemic has been accredited to traits historically associated with the feminine; Collectivism, community, trust, and compassion.

 Notable female leaders such as Angela Merkel (DE), Tsai Ing-wen (TWAN), Jacinda Ardern (NZ), and our own Mette Frederiksen (DK) were quick to act despite possible economic consequences.
-They used collectivistic rhetoric, emphasizing interdependence, solidarity, and the protection of the community (source).
+They used collectivistic rhetoric, emphasizing interdependence, solidarity, and the protection of the community.

-In contrast, Donald Trump (US), Jair Bolsonaro (BR), and Viktor Orbán (HU) tended to utilize language associated with fear and military jargon (e.g. 'at war' and 'under attack').
-Furthermore, they have been accused of using the crisis to gain more power, creating more polarization instead of more unification.
+In contrast, Donald Trump (US), Jair Bolsonaro (BR), and Viktor Orbán (HU) tended to utilize language associated with fear and military jargon (e.g., 'at war' and 'under attack').
+Furthermore, they have been accused of using the crisis to gain more power and create more polarization instead of more unification.